 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely.
 For example: through e-safety and Heartsmart lessons.
-St. Peter's behaviour policy can be found on the website also.

 Mutual Respect

 Respect at St.Peter's is one of the key principles of our behaviour policy: Ready, Respectful, Safe.
 Pupils learn that their behaviour has an effect on their own rights and those of others.
 All members of the school community aim to treat each other with respect and this is reiterated through the teaching and learning environments.